arj03/seedkernel/docs/RUNTIME.md

 Chat (§11) is a browser shell wired by hand, in its own repo.
 The same onion ships as a **general runtime artifact** — the *shell* — that any app rides on as **signed content**.
 The shell knows nothing about chat or storage; it offers a fixed, generic surface, verifies a bundle against a policy, and *becomes* whatever the bundle is. [seed store](https://github.com/arj03/seedstore) is the worked example: a full peer-to-peer storage node is the shell plus a signed bundle, with no storage-specific code in the runtime.

-"Capabilities" from here on mean one thing: the **bundle cap domains** (§12.2, §12.4) — six coarse names (`crypto`, `transform`, `net`, `fs`, `module`, `clock`) that a bundle's signed manifest grants to the app's confined JS *guest*.
+"Capabilities" from here on mean one thing: the **bundle cap domains** (§12.2, §12.4) — coarse names (`crypto`, `net`, `fs`, `module`, `clock`, `timer`, plus the two only a slot occupant may declare, `rawnet` and `transport`) that a bundle's signed manifest grants to the app's confined JS *guest*.
 They answer "may this *app's guest* reach this backend at all?"
 (WASM handlers, by contrast, carry no capabilities at all — a pure transform reaches nothing but the input it is handed and the output it returns, §4.2.)

+**Only authorities appear there.** A crypto primitive is a function of bytes the guest already holds, so it reaches nothing and there is nothing to grant: the guest calls it by name through one ungated op and the host resolves it in a catalog (§12.2).
+What a manifest declares beside `caps` is `primitives` — the names it calls — which is a *compatibility* declaration, so a host missing one refuses the load by name instead of failing at the guest's first call.

 The manifest's `guest.caps` field is the guest's *entire* authority — which is why it lives inside the signed manifest, nested under `guest`, and nowhere else.
 It has to: the guest is not a kernel handler — it has no name in the kernel's table at all, so nothing below the signed manifest could carry its authority.